gemshub/GEMSGUI/Run_Reactoro.md

 #### Build standalone GEMS3K server ####

-The GEMS-Reactoro library uses [ZeroMQ](https://github.com/zeromq/libzmq)  core engine in C++ thet implements ZMTP/3.1 and header-only
+The GEMS-Reactoro library uses [ZeroMQ](https://github.com/zeromq/libzmq)  core engine in C++ that implements ZMTP/3.1 and header-only
 C++ binding for [libzmq](https://github.com/zeromq/cppzmq) as a thirdparty dependency.
-To install the ~/gitGEMS3/standalone/gemserver, go into a terminal, and execute the following:
+To install the ~/gitGEMS3/standalone/gemserver, go into a terminal, and execute the following commands:

 ```sh
 cd ~/gitGEMS3/standalone/gemserver